rust-hosted-langs/book/booksrc/chapter-interp-compiler-impl.md

 {{#include ../interpreter/src/compiler.rs:DefCompilerPushOp2}}
 ```

-Let's break this down, line by line:
+Let's break the function body down, line by line:

 1. `let result = self.acquire_reg();`
     - `self.acquire_reg()`: is called to get an unused register.
 In this case, we